Jedidiah Bila Gone From ‘The View’ After ‘Tough Question’ To Hillary: Meghan McCain Eyed

 Jedidiah Bila’s sudden departure from The View on Monday has stunned fans of the ABC daytime show.
-Bila’s quick exit follows what is being called a “tough question” that she laid out for Hilary Clinton when her What Happened book tour brought her to The View last week.
+Bila’s quick exit follows what is being called a “tough question” that she laid out for Hillary Clinton when her What Happened book tour brought her to The View last week.

 Bila, who is the only conservative out of the hosts of ABC’s The View, was told by staff to “scale back her criticism of the former Democratic presidential candidate.”
-They had the goal in mind of getting Hillary back again on the show if all went smoothly this time around, according to The Free Beacon.
+They had the goal in mind of getting Hillary back again on the show if all went smoothly this time around, according to the Free Beacon.

 Page Six reports that when Bila interviewed Hillary she called some of what she read in the book “tone deaf.”
-She coupled this critique with what is being called a ‘tough question’ to the former Secretary of State, which apparently didn’t follow the directions she was given before the interview took place.
+She coupled this critique with what is being called a “tough question” to the former secretary of state, which apparently didn’t follow the directions she was given before the interview took place.

-When describing the book What Happened, Bila did not sugar coat her thoughts.
-She was direct in her comments and questioning and she didn’t appear to cross over a line to the extent that it would cause a departure from the show, conveyed Fox & Friends First on Tuesday morning.
+When describing the book What Happened, Bila did not sugarcoat her thoughts.
+She was direct in her comments and questioning, and she didn’t appear to cross over a line to the extent that it would cause a departure from the show, conveyed Fox & Friends First on Tuesday morning.

 When Bila started her interview with Hillary, she told the What Happened author, “If I am being honest with you, I felt there was some tone deafness” in what was conveyed in the book.